-After you’ve decided that you want to start you own t-shirt business, start brainstorming about possible ideas for your t-shirts.
+After you’ve decided that you are starting a tshirt business, start brainstorming about possible ideas for your t-shirts.
 Write down as many ideas as you can.
 Some things to think about are: do you want text shirts or graphic shirts or both?
 Do you want to make shirts for women, men, babies?
 What is hot right now and what is everyone wearing?
 Do you want color shirts, or mostly black or white shirts?
 The more questions you ask yourself, the more ideas you will come up with during your brainstorming session.

-After you’ve brainstormed your ideas, it’s time to start thinking about your target market.
+After you’ve brainstormed your ideas for starting a tshirt business, it’s time to start thinking about your target market.
 Who do you want to sell your t-shirts to?
 Be as specific as possible.
 “Women between the ages of 18-45” is not a specific target market.
 You must dig deeper and find your niche.
 Some examples of target markets are skateboarders, women who have toddler children, grandmas or grandpas, Las Vegas tourists between the ages of 25-45, men who play golf, etc. The possibilities are endless and the more specific you can get with your niche market, the easier it will be to sell your shirts and come up with specific marketing plans.

-Many t-shirt entrepreneurs start out by purchasing t-shirt ‘blanks’ from other manufacturers.
+Many who are starting a tshirt business start out by purchasing t-shirt ‘blanks’ from other manufacturers.
 This allows them to offer a variety of sizes, colors and styles, but keep costs to a minimum.
 Many t-shirt blank manufacturers have really low minimums, so you can test a few different styles to see what will sell best for your niche market.
 Another option is to have a t-shirt manufacturer make shirts according to your specifications, but they often require you to purchase thousands of shirts at a time, which might not be feasible when you first start your shirt business.
 If you search for “shirt blanks” or “shirt manufacturers” you will be able to find a plethora of resources online.